ajoydas/hobbits/specs/spec.md

 #### Envelope

-GOSSIP messages do not contain a body.
-The message must contain the following header:
+The message must contain the following headers:

 ```python
 {